jojo96/asciimage/README.md

 		from asciimage import *
-		from PIL import Image #import the module image_path = "input_image.jpg"
+		from PIL import Image #import the module image_path = r"input_image.jpg"
-		file_path = "output.txt" #'output.txt' is the destination where the ASCII art will be stored ascii_char = list(",.")
+		file_path = r"output.txt" #'output.txt' is the destination where the ASCII art will be stored ascii_char = list(",.")
 		height = 400 #intended height of output file width = 400 #intended width of output file